 The capital of Rajasthan State, Jaipur offers its visitors more than just a wealth of interesting history, with lively markets, authentic restaurants and a multitude of ancient palaces to also occupy its guests - all set in the heart of a desert.
 Often referred to as the ‘Paris of India', Jaipur is home to more than two million residents.

-Once the sun sets on this pink city, other colours begin to shine, glow a multitude of hues in the balmy night air.
+Once the sun sets on this pink city, other colors begin to shine, glow a multitude of hues in the balmy night air.
 From traditional performance art shows, such as puppetry and theatre, to posh cocktails at opulent, Colonial-style bars, Jaipur nightlife is exotic and beguiling.

 With its combination of high-art treasures and desolate desert forts, Jaipur may not seem like a top family destination, but with a bit of creativity and a gutsy sense of adventure, you’ll do more than simply keep the kids entertained – you’ll give them the trip of a lifetime.

 Suffused in a pink glow, the many palaces and temples of Jaipur give this city an air of majesty.
 Dating back to 1727, Jaipur wears its centuries of history with an assured grace.
 In the midst of the very Indian noise and chaos, regal gardens and hidden forts create pockets of stillness and calm.